 Composting food scraps and yard waste are easy steps just about anyone can take to limit their waste.
 Many items that are compostable don’t break down properly in traditional landfills, so it’s important that we remove them from our municipal waste streams not only to create compost but also to limit the toxic gases they release when left in landfills.

 As companies like Pela creatively develop more everyday products made from biodegradable and compostable materials, you can further reduce your waste and easily make more environmentally-responsible choices.
-If you haven’t taken a look at their products, I highly recommend it.
+If you haven’t taken a look at their products, I highly recommend them.